fiedukow/RBBComp/README.md

 # Issue tracking, patches

 Patches, suggestions and bug reports are kindly welcome.
 Please use github tools for all of those :)

+# Differences between C API and R API.

+ * Function names in R API starts with capital letter.
+ * The first call from bbcomp in R API should always be Configure - its OBLIGATORY now.
+ * There is additional function Logout which acctually only unloads DLL.
+It's not really usefull unless you are one of those people who keep they R session for years.